 In 1650, the book merchant and printer Timotheus Ritzsch (1614-1678) produced the first daily newspaper in Leipzig.
 It was one of the first steps in the history of publishing, which flourished over the centuries as in no other place in Europe.
 Since 2008, a magazine store located in the Kolonnadenviertel of Leipzig revives the city through printed paper.
 Mzin founder Philipp Naumann reveals the store’s work and mission.

-Philipp Neumann: Twelve years ago, when I was studying graphic design at the Leipzig Academy of Fine Arts, I designed a magazine shop as my final year project.
+Philipp Neumann: Twelve years ago, when I was studying Graphic Design at the Leipzig Academy of Fine Arts, I designed a magazine shop as my final year project.
 Mzin started out as a cardboard model.
-After graduating, I rented a place in South Leipzig and opened the store.
-A few years later, I moved mzin to its current location, in the Eastern part of the city.
+Then, after graduating, I rented a place in South Leipzig and opened the store.
+A few years later, I moved Mzin to its current location, in the Eastern part of the city.
 Since the beginning, I have worked with my professional and life partner Karen Laube.

 EC: Mzin: where does this name come from?

 PN: Mzin is an artificial word alluding to the term magazine, it is an acronym for it.
 I coined the term aiming at visualizing what the shop attends to.
 People pronounce the capital letters separately, others do it as m-zin.
 It is open to interpretation.